bovi/hieb/README.md

 ## Remarks

 Hieb is an extreme simple tool to execute commands and upload files using only SSH.
 It is by no mean a replacement for tools like Puppets, Chef, etc. The intention is to have a tool for one time deployments without complex dependencies.
+I always had the feeling most tools a to complex for extreme simple machine deployments.

 To simplify the command execution you can add the following to your ```/etc/sudoers```: